VAIJ-TEJAS/Articles/Streamlining Workflows Task Automation with Python/draft1.md

 ![sys_admin](./img/sys_admin.png)

 **Backup and Recovery Automation**
-Automating data backup, disaster recovery, and system restore tasks is essential for ensuring data integrity and continuity in the event of hardware failures, data loss, or system crashes.
+Automating **data backup** helps in disaster recovery and system restoration tasks.
+It is essential to ensure that the data integrity and continuity is maintained.

 	import shutil
 	import os